-To apply to the program, students must complete an application and return it to the Department of Allied Health by May 1.
-Depending on the number of students applying, admission will be determined by the students having completed the required courses with the highest grade point average.
+To apply to the program, students must complete

+an application and return it to the Department of Allied Health by May 1.
+Depending on the number of students applying, admission may be determined by the students having completed the required courses with the highest grade point average or other factors deemed relevant by the program coordinator or Chair of the Department of Allied Health.